 SHP Rising Star Awards is free to enter and open to all health and safety professionals under the age of 30 working in the UK.

 You can enter yourself or someone else.
-The entry deadline has been exteded until Tuesday 3 November.
+The entry deadline is Friday 5 November.

-SHP Rising Star Awards 2020 comprises of three categories:
+SHP Rising Star Awards 2021, in collaboration with Shirley Parsons, HSEQ talent experts, comprises of four categories:

 Rising Star UK: Recognising young health & safety professionals, across all sectors, going above and beyond to improve occupational health, safety and/or workplace wellbeing in the UK.

 Rising Star in Construction: Recognising individuals in the UK construction sector going above and beyond to improve occupational health, safety and/or workplace wellbeing.
 Every submission in this category will also automatically be entered into Rising Star UK.

 Rising Star in Manufacturing: Recognising individuals in the UK manufacturing sector going above and beyond to improve occupational health, safety and/or workplace wellbeing.
 Every submission in this category will also automatically be entered into Rising Star UK.